OADA/oada-docs/rest-specs/REST-API-Examples.md

 }
 ```

-Because `_meta` was given in the original POST request the response assumed that the view for `_meta` should implicitly be truthy.
-If the original POST contained only the native document, then only the native document would have been returned.
+Because `_meta` was given in the original POST request the response assumed that
+the view for `_meta` should implicitly be truthy.
+If the original POST contained
+only the native document, then only the native document would have been
+returned.

 # Binary Resource Upload

 ![Resource upload](resource_upload.png "Resource upload")

-Frank's telematics device records yield measurements through the entire day into a shape file.
-Just before Frank finishes his work for the day he touches the "sync to OADA cloud" button.
+Frank's telematics device records yield measurements throughout the entire day
+as a shape file.
+Just before Frank finishes his work for the day he touches the
+"sync to OADA cloud" button.
 As a result, Frank's telematics device uploads the
 entire shape file as a new resource to Frank's agcloud.com.

 **Assumptions**

-- The telematics device already has authorization and a valid token (SlAV32hkKG).
+- The telematics device already has authorization and a valid token
+  (SlAV32hkKG).

-To set the new resource's metadata  and upload the associated data simultaneously a POST request with the header `Content-Type: multipart/form-data` is made.
-The JSON metadata document is sent with the form-data named `metadata` and the data with form-data named `data`.
+To set the new resource's metadata  and upload the associated data
+simultaneously a POST request with the header `Content-Type:
+multipart/form-data` is made.
+The JSON metadata document is sent with the
+form-data named `metadata` and the data with form-data named `data`.

 **Request**
 ```http